Click here to view the Fairgrounds map

 Encampment Building Lawn - some picnic tables are available.

 Water fountains are located in most exhibit buildings.
-Other locations for school classes to obtain drinks are:

 Animals can be great fun, but it's important to know how to be safe when you're with them.
 Animals and humans view their surroundings very differently.
 Humans see in color, while livestock in shades of grey and livestock generally have poor depth perception.
 Most animals can see wide angles around them, but have a blind spot (area they cannot see) near the hindquarters.
 Horses also have a blind spot directly in front of them.
 When approaching or around livestock, be aware of these blind spots – movement in these areas should be avoided as it makes animals uneasy and nervous.
 Animals also have extremely sensitive hearing – loud and high-frequency sounds can hurt their ears.